xypnox/todxpy/README.md

 $ todx -v
 ```

-This should output something like `TodX vX.X.X` depending on your version number
+This should give output like `TodX vX.X.X` depending on your version number

 ## Troubleshoot Error